Location of the Data

 Alaska’s Burke-o-Lators are part of the IOOS Pacific Region Ocean Acidification Network (IPACOA) that links similar sites along the Pacific coast of North America.
 The Burke-o-Lator systems are named after their inventor, Burke Hales from Oregon State University, who continues to be involved in Alaska’s Burke-o-Lators.

 Burke-o-Lators are also providing key data for hatchery production.
 In addition to providing a long term time series, systems located at hatcheries or labs can also provide key information about when the water is at levels dangerous to larval shellfish.
-By adjusting the aragonite saturation using lime as a buffer, the Alutiiq Pride Shellfish Hatchery has almost doubled their oyster setting survival and has recorded increased survival with little neck and butter clam production.
+By adjusting the aragonite saturation using lime as a buffer, the Alutiiq Pride Marine Institute has almost doubled their oyster setting survival and has recorded increased survival with little neck and butter clam production.

 - Alaska Ocean Acidification Network